-- 12. If you removed the power-cord module to install the adapter in PCI-X slot 2, install the module by reversing the procedure in step 8a on page 17.
-Ensure that the alignment tab is fully seated in the slot on the side of the server. - 13.
-If you installed the adapter in PCI-X slot 1, secure the adapter by flexing the adapter-retention bracket toward the front of the server and inserting the front corners of the adapter into the recesses in the latch. - 14.
-Perform any configuration tasks required for the adapter.
+12. If you removed the power-cord module to install the adapter in PCI Express slot 2, install the module by reversing the procedure in step 8a.
+Ensure that the alignment tab is fully seated in the slot on the side of the server.

+13. If you installed a full-length adapter in PCI-X slot 1, secure the adapter by flexing the adapter-retention bracket toward the front of the server and inserting the front corners of the adapter into the recesses in the latch.

+14. Perform any configuration tasks required for the adapter.
-Note: If you installed a Remote Supervisor Adapter II:

-- a.
-Refer to the documentation provided with the Remote Supervisor Adapter II for information about installing the Remote Supervisor Adapter II firmware and configuring the adapter. - b.
-After you initially configure the adapter, you should create a backup copy of it so that if you need to replace the adapter in the future, you can restore the configuration and resume normal operation more quickly. - 15.
-If you have other options to install, install them now.
+If you installed a Remote Supervisor Adapter II, see the documentation that comes with the Remote Supervisor Adapter II for information about installing the Remote Supervisor Adapter II firmware and configuring the adapter.
+After you initially configure the adapter, create a backup copy of the configuration so that if you need to replace the adapter in the future, you can restore the configuration and resume normal operation more quickly.

+15. If you have other options to install, install them now.
 Otherwise, go to "Completing the installation" on page 33.